jump-dev/MathOptInterface.jl/docs/src/manual/variables.md

 ## Variable attributes

-The following attributes are available for variables
+The following attributes are available for variables:

 * [`VariableName`](@ref)
 * [`VariablePrimalStart`](@ref)